inet-framework/inet/doc/src/users-guide/ch-ethernet.rst

 :ned:`EthernetInterface` modules.

-The relay unit holds a table for the destination address -> output port mapping in a :ned:`MacAddressTable` module.
+The relay unit holds a table for the destination address -> output port mapping in a :ned:`MacForwardingTable` module.
 When the relay unit receives a data frame, it updates the table with the source address->input port.

 If the destination address is not found in the table, the frame is